 4. Local Communities

 Some businesses may create spillover effects on the local community.
 This may come in the form of pollution, traffic, or aesthetically.
-At the same time, the local community has an interest in positive spill-over effects such as opportunities for employment and a new place to shop.
+At the same time, as an external stakeholder, the local community has an interest in positive spill-over effects such as opportunities for employment and a new place to shop.

 Interest: Spill-over effects.